vercel/next.js/examples/with-iron-session-and-jwt-auth/README.md

 <p align="center"><b>Online demo at <a href="https://next-js-with-iron-session-and-jwt-authentication.vercel.app/">https://next-js-with-iron-session-and-jwt-authentication.vercel.app/</a> 👀</b></p>

-You can use any credentials since sample data will be returned as default.
+You can use any credentials since sample data will be returned by default.

 ---
 This example creates an authentication system that uses a **signed and encrypted cookie to store session data with JWT**.
 It relies on [`next-iron-session`](https://github.com/vvo/next-iron-session),